nopnop2002/esp-idf-ftp-camera/README.md

 ![config-wifi-2](https://user-images.githubusercontent.com/6020549/99897407-9fc75480-2cdc-11eb-98e3-faf2953a4809.jpg)

 __Note:__
-There is a issues that the mdns library of esp-idf does not release allocated memory.
+There is a issues that the mdns component of esp-idf does not release allocated memory.
 Unfortunately, mdns name resolution cannot be used.

 ## FTP server Setting